maveniverse/mima/README.md

 While some half-solutions did exist so far (most popular was Resolver's `ServiceLocator`), these solutions were never complete: `ServiceLocator` never offered "full experience" as compared to Resolver in Sisu, it was missing the dynamism Sisu offered (for example, it was not extensible).
-Moreover, `ServiceLocator` is **deprecated** in latest Resolver releases, for a reason: it forces Resolver developers to apply some (archaic) compromises, while developing Resolver components, forbids ctor injection, components must have default ctors and have to be written like "this or that", when managed by Sisu or `ServiceLocator`, components cannot be immutable, etc.
-`ServiceLocator` pretty much forces you to write components you had to write in "good old" Plexus days.
+Moreover, `ServiceLocator` is **deprecated** in latest Resolver releases.
+Starting with Resolver 1.9.15 it does provides alternative in form of instance supplier.

-Moreover, recent changes in Maven 3.9.x explicitly **prevents creation of new `RepositorySystem` instances**, for a good reason: if you run within Maven, you have everything "offered on a plate" (just inject it): you have full environment initialized with user specs and setup.
-No need to reinvent the wheel: less code, less bugs.
-This made `ServiceLocator` defunct in Maven 3.9.x and beyond as well.
+Still, recent changes in Maven 3.9.x explicitly **prevents creation of new `RepositorySystem` instances**, for a good reason: if you run within Maven, you have everything "offered on a plate" (just inject it): you have full environment initialized with user specs and setup.
+No need to reinvent the wheel.

-Finally, Maven project never offered one-stop shop solution to use Resolver as a library.
-There was `ServiceLocator` (incomplete, deprecated, to be dropped), Guice module (incomplete, likely to be deprecated) and Sisu indexes (incomplete) but nothing as "a whole", a glue that holds things together for most popular use of Resolver: make it usable as it "as in Maven but outside of Maven".

-MIMA tries to go one step beyond: It's goal is to make Resolver easily reusable "as a library", outside of Maven but inside of it as well.
+Maven project never offered one-stop shop solution to use Resolver as a library, as "a whole", a glue that holds things together for most popular use of Resolver: make it usable as  it "as in Maven but outside of Maven".
+MIMA tries to deliver this and go one step beyond: It's goal is to make Resolver easily reusable "as a library", outside of Maven (but still obeying Maven user configuration if needed) but inside of it as well.
 And to do that in transparent way.

 ## How to use